Albania

 The Energy Community in action

 Every year, the Secretariat publishes an Annual Implementation Report, which outlines the progress achieved by each Contracting Party in implementing the Energy Community acquis in force.
-The 2021 report covers electricity, gas, energy regulators, oil, renewable energy, energy efficiency, environment, climate, infrastructure, competition, statistics and cyber security.
+The report presents the Contracting Parties' performance in five clusters covering markets, security of supply, sustainability, environment and authorities.

 Due to the war, Ukraine’s energy infrastructure is in critical condition and fuel supplies are at risk.
 The Energy Community Secretariat, based on the direct request of the Ministry of Energy of Ukraine, is coordinating the delivery of specialized energy equipment, fuels and materials donated by private companies in order to repair infrastructure damaged during the war and keep Ukraine’s energy system functional.